 What's a design engineer?

 For most people who sit within the web or app creation pipeline, choosing whether to identify as a "Designer" or "Engineer" is not much of a decision: they sit pretty clearly within one edge of that spectrum.
-They may have a particular specialization within design or engineering (or they may even be a desiginer who can code a bit) but, at a higher level, they know where you stand.
-Then there is a small, but growing, group of people who, like me, don't really sit neatly within one of those buckets.
-We're as comfortable within a design environment as an engineering one - contributing to designs in var(--design-editor, "Figma") and also pushing production-ready code.
-There seems to have been a recent uptick in writing referring to us as "Design Engineers".
+They may have a particular specialization within design or engineering (or they may even be a desiginer who can code a bit) but, at a higher level, they know where they stand.
+There is, though, a small but growing group of people who, like me, don't really sit neatly within one of those buckets.
+We're as comfortable within a design environment as an engineering one - contributing to designs in var(--design-editor, "Figma")

 Am I a designer?